How do you heat a house with solar power?

 The one main disadvantage of solar photovoltaics for heating is lower efficiency compared to solar thermal.
 While solar thermal efficiency varies greatly with the climate (solar thermal collectors lose more heat to the environment in colder climates), in the best case scenario they can be more than 70% efficient.

 Heat pumps extract heat from the outside environment and dump it into your home.
-They do this by using a compressor and a coil filled with refrigerant.
-Mechanically, this is similar to your refrigerator or an air conditioner.
-In fact, heat pumps usually are also able to work as air conditioners in the summer, making them an even more useful appliance for your home.
+They work by using a compressor and a coil filled with refrigerant, similar to your refrigerator or an air conditioner.
+In fact, heat pumps usually are able to work as air conditioners in the summer, making them an even more useful addition to your home.

-One big advantage of heat pumps is that they are very efficient heating devices - much more so than electric resistance heaters, like space heaters.
+One big advantage of heat pumps is that they are very efficient heating devices - much more so than electric resistance heaters.

 Generally speaking, there are two types: